| Al's Basic High Sierra Gear List |

 Band Aid Butterfly closures, medium

-Triple antibiotic creme
+Triple antibiotic cream

 Domeboro: Burn Dressing

-Hypergel wound dressing
+Hypergel wound

 |